 Also, even though student enrollment in nursing programs has increased, a recent survey reports that more than 80,000 qualified candidates were rejected due to faculty shortage, finances, and infrastructure.

 As mentioned earlier, nurse burnout results from sustained exposure to nursing-related stressors.
-These stressors may be inherent to the job itself or may be the effect of some other external factor.
+These stressors may be inherent to the job itself or may be the result of some other external factor.
 Some of the most prevalent causes of nursing burnout include:

 Nurses have to do more to meet patient needs when hospitals are understaffed or lack crucial ancillary job positions.
 They may need to wear multiple hats and go beyond the scope of their job to ensure patient safety.
 This increased workload frequently requires you to work overtime, which results in higher stress and eventually burnout.